droritzz/docker-on-k8s/README.md

 # This project contains an exercise for Docker and K8s.

 ### Tasks:
-- create a Dockerfile that sets up an nginx server based on Alpine Linux and includes an index.html in JS that tells the date - WORKS
+- create a Dockerfile that sets up an nginx server based on Alpine Linux, includes an index.html in JS that tells the date and runs as a non-root user - WORKS
 - build an image and push it to Docker Hub - WORKS
 - deployment code to deploy the image to K8s - WORKS
 - create a script to test that the container works - STILL IN PROGRESS